ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_boot_module.rst

 Synopsis
 --------
-- Manage the boot of a VM
+- Updates the boot-related settings of a virtual machine.